victorbiga/engineering-management/README.md

 > The ultimate inspiration is the deadline.
 > — Nolan Bushnell

+> You must create hilariously aggressive deadlines for yourself, otherwise, you’ll get swept away in unnecessary details that aren’t actually mission-critical.
+If you’re thinking about color schemes and button widths, your timeline is too long.
+> – Tara Viswanathan

 #### Estimating work (project management)

 - [Yes, You Should Estimate Software Projects](https://blog.pragmaticengineer.com/yes-you-should-estimate/), Gergely Orosz